Skip to Main Content

 Your Academic Liaison Librarian can give advice on some of the steps in the process, such as choosing where to search (step 2), developing a search strategy (step 3), running & recording your search (step 4) and managing your search results (step 5).
 Refer to your supervisor for help with developing your protocol, evaluating the studies and writing up the review.

-How does it differ from a systematic literature search?
+How does it differ from a literature review?

-You may be asked to do a systematic review, when what they actually want you to do is a systematic review of the literature.
+You may be asked to do a systematic review, when what they actually want you to do is a structured, critical literature review.
 There are few key differences.
 Check with your supervisor what type of review they want you to do.

-Brings together the results of studies to answer a specific question Provides a subjective summary of the literature on a topic
+Brings together the results of studies to answer a clearly defined and well focused question.
+Provides a subjective summary of the literature on a topic, not necessarily to answer a specific question.
+Can be used to identify knowledge gaps which future research could address.

-Extensive search covering published literature.
+Extensive search across multiple databases covering published literature.
 More detailed systematic reviews will also include grey literature.
-Thorough search of published literature
+Comprehensive and explicit search methods used and reported.
+Thorough search of published literature.

 Includes...